Natalia Kardash

 For me, this is not just a holiday.
 It is part of a long personal journey – to see with my own eyes the places I once imagined while reading books.

 When I was a child, I read all books of Jules Verne, and "Les Enfants du capitaine Grant" was my favorite.
-(Its English title "In Search of the Castaways" does not say anything to a Russian-speaking person - in our language it is also titles as in the original - Children of Captain Grant.)
+(Its English title "In Search of the Castaways" does not say anything to a Russian-speaking person - in our language it is translated from the original - "Children of Captain Grant".)

 “The scenery was magnificent; the mountains were grand beyond description.”